 Canon Australia will act swiftly and will never ask for personal information other than your name and product reference number.
 Canon Support staff will never request any sort of payment from you over the phone, require access to your personal computing devices, or threaten legal ramifications for not being complicit with demands.

 Your case will be officially dealt with by Canon Australia’s internal Fraud and Counterfeit Unit.
-Once you have made contact with Canon, a member of the team will contact you to discuss the matter further.
+Once you have made contact with Canon, a member of the team will contact you to discuss the matter further or you may be provided with the direct contact numbers for our Fraud & Counterfeit team.

 We appreciate your collaboration and patience as we investigate this matter.
 We will endeavour to resolve the issue in a timely manner.